tvvladimir2/programming_vladimir/tuples.md

 The only difference between lists and tuples is that lists are mutable (elements of a list can be changed), whereas tuples are immutable (elements of a tuple cannot be changed).

+When to use tuples:
+- Use tuples when your data cannot change.

 ---